nickloman/genomescience/agenda.markdown

 14:00 - 14:30 Jukka Corander, University of Helsinki, *Being the Clairvoyant - Sequence Element Enrichment (SEER) analysis for deciphering genetic basis of bacterial phenotypes*

-14:30 - 14:50 Josh Quick, University of Birmingham, Portable nanopore sequencing for pathogen profiling
+14:30 - 14:50 Josh Quick, University of Birmingham, *Portable nanopore sequencing for pathogen profiling*

-14:50 - 15:10 Lauren Cowley, Public Health England, Sequencing Ebola in the field: a tale of nanopores, mosquitos and whatsapp
+14:50 - 15:10 Lauren Cowley, Public Health England, *Sequencing Ebola in the field: a tale of nanopores, mosquitos and whatsapp*

-15:10 - 15:20 *Abstract selected talk*
+15:10 - 15:20 Tom Connor, Cardiff University, *Using genomics to define, explore and expand our understanding of the species Shigella flexneri*

-15:20 - 15:30 *Abstract selected talk*
+15:20 - 15:30 Andrea Gori, *The distribution and composition of Campylobacter jejuni plasmid pan-genome*

 ### Vendor Sessions